By the end of this lesson, you will be able to:

 My name is ___.
 I work at ___.
 I’ve been working there for __ years.
 I am very ___ and ___.
 In my job, I usually ___.
 I want to improve my ___ to become a ___.

-Then listen to your recording and repeat it 2–3 times to improve pronunciation and fluency.
+Repeat 2–3 times to improve pronunciation and fluency.

 Choose the correct answer: